Spring/JPA

 JpaDaoSupport et JpaTemplate

-Une première solution consiste à créer une classe DAO qui hérite de classe JpaDaoSupport de Spring.
-Par héritage, notre DAO dispose notamment d'un accès à une instance de JpaTemplate qui sera utilisée par délégation pour exécuter les requêtes JPA.
+Une première solution consistait à créer une classe DAO qui hérite de la classe JpaDaoSupport de Spring.

 Ecrire des DAO "Plain JPA"